U.S. woman accuses Mexican church of trafficking, abuse in lawsuit

-MEXICO CITY, Feb 13 (Thomson Reuters Foundation) - An American woman has accused a Mexican-based church and its leaders of human trafficking, filing a U.S. lawsuit accusing La Luz del Mundo of enslaving and sexually abusing her for decades.
+MEXICO CITY (Thomson Reuters Foundation) - An American woman has accused a Mexican-based church and its leaders of human trafficking, filing a U.S. lawsuit accusing La Luz del Mundo of enslaving and sexually abusing her for decades.

 Sochil Martin said in a lawsuit filed in California that she was born into a family of church members who groomed her from childhood to become a sexual slave to its leaders until she fled more than three years ago.